kupayco/kupay-woocommerce/readme.txt

 == Description ==

-Boost your shop's conversion rate by allowing your customers to buy with just one click!
+Boost your shop's conversion rate by allowing your customers to buy with just one click.

-Access https://kupay.co for registering your store right now.
+Access [Kupay](https://kupay.co) and register your store to get the benefits of a frictionless and headless checkout!

-== Minimum Requirements ==
+== Requirements ==

-* WooCommerce 5.3.0 plugin is required
+* WooCommerce 5.3.0 or higher is required.

 == Changelog ==